ziyiyizi/Artastic/README.md

 > ![Alt text](/src/Deployment_Diagram.jpg "Deployment")

-    We use Aliyun QOS for Picture storage because mysql is lightweight and favourable for basic relationship database, however the pictures will be a bottleneck in data travel streaming, where it would lead clients to unbearable time consumption.
+    We use Aliyun OSS for Picture storage because mysql is lightweight and favourable for basic relationship database, however the pictures will be a bottleneck in data travel streaming, where it would lead clients to unbearable time consumption.
 Aliyun provides a well-rounded solution for huge picture storage and is easy for configuration in Springboot.

 > ![Alt text](/src/Database.png "Deployment")